 I am positive that the victims of a violent attack had the same thought.
-This thinking produces carelessness and take us away from living in consciousness.
+This thinking produces carelessness and takes us away from living in consciousness.
 Our mental and emotional drifts off into another world while leaving our physical body behind.
-This causes the mental, emotional, and physical disconnect.
+This causes a mental, emotional, and physical disconnect.
 This disconnect is dangerous.
-We are not as aware, alert, or attentive as we would like to be as when all three are connected.
+We are not as aware, alert, or attentive as we would like to be when all three are connected.

 We were on “auto-pilot.”
 We only remember the beginning and the end.
 There was a whole middle section that was deleted.
 Without being aware, alert, and attentive we were like zombies going through the motions (we are already zombies in many ways).
 Then the unexpected happens, then we say, “I cannot believe this happened to me!”

 It is unfortunate that we choose to delete the middle scene because the middle scene is where Life happens.
 I will say it again, in the middle scene is where Life happens.
 A lot of Life events happen in the middle scene, but we were not aware of them to enjoy them.